-"How do I get behavioral health, specialty or hospital services?"
+How do I get behavioral health, specialty or hospital services?

-To request behavioral health services, contact a behavioral health provider, including counselors and addiction specialists, in your plan's network.
-Information about network specialists can be found by using Find a Provider or My Care Compare on My Health Plan or the MedMutual mobile app.
-In addition, your primary care provider can tell you when and where to get behavioral health, specialty and hospital services.
+To request behavioral health services, contact a behavioral health provider, counselor or addiction specialist, in your plan's network.
+Information about network specialists can be found by using Find a Provider on My Health Plan or in the MedMutual mobile app.
+Your primary care provider (PCP) can tell you when and where to get behavioral health, specialty and hospital services.
 Check your Certificate or Benefit Book for coverage of mental health disorders and substance abuse.

-"How do I find a palliative or hospice care provider?"
+How do I find a palliative or hospice care provider?